madebysimon/OPUS/sos.md

 If you notice these warning signs in your student/friend, it is very important that you ask them directly if they are thinking about suicide.

-### children
+### Children
 | Zentrale Notfallambulanz / ZNA Kinder-UKE | [✆ +49 (0) 40 7410 - 0](tel:+494074100) |

 #### Can't bear your child's crying?
-Do not shake the child.
-Leave your child in a safe place (i.e. place it in its bed on its back) and leave the room immediately.
-Then seek medical assistance below:
+**Do not shake the child.**
+1. Leave your child in a safe place (i.e. place it in its bed on its back)
+2. leave the room immediately
+3. seek medical assistance below:

 | https://www.hamburg.de/schreibabys/ |
 | Kinder- und Jugendnotdienst Hamburg | +49 40 42815 3200 |